Bosssmannn/Notes/README.md

 # Notes
-Hi I am a Cyber Security student and here u gonna find my notes about topics realted to Cyber Security and my studies ;) They'll be written using CherryTree
+Hi I am a Cyber Security student and here u gonna find my notes about topics realted to Cyber Security and my studies ;) They'll be written using CherryTree.
+I write my university notes in form of questions without the answers.
 ## Install
 ```
 sudo add-apt-repository ppa:giuspen/ppa